white-lab/protocols/protocols/making_analytical.md

         * Let bake in oven at 100°C for 10 minutes on a foil tray.
         * OR leave out in air overnight.
 6. Attach column to pressure bomb.
-7. Flow methanol at 1000 psi to flush out excess material.
+7. Flow ultrapure water at 1000 psi to flush out excess material.
     * If tip does not flow, gently flame the end while under pressure until you can see spray or droplet come out the end.
 8. Pack the column using 3 or 5 μm beads.